e-hakson/Astonish/SECURITY.md

 If you found a security issue, report us by:
 * [Report a Vulnerability](http://github.com/e-hakson/Astonish/security) Section

+Once the report will be handled, and if the issue is not yet fixed (or in progress) we'll add it to the GitHub security tab, and add you as observer.
+Meanwhile, you will reserve a CVE for the issue.

 Thank you for improving the security of Astonish.